 'Just let the baby scream it out!' they'll urge.
 'I fed you solids at 6 weeks,' they'll say proudly.
 'Too many cuddles will spoil them and teach them to misbehave' they'll warn sternly.
 'I'd have smacked my child for behaving like that,' they'll admonish.

 Things change, though.
 We know better, and then we do better.
-Whether it's parenting, work, politics or language, we shift the dial as we learn.
+Whether parenting, work, politics or language, we shift the dial as we learn.
 It's no longer OK to use culturally appropriated turns of phrase - not because it ever was, but because we understand that now.
 It's no longer OK to make suggestive comments that make women feel unsafe - not because it ever was, but because we understand safety, violence and sexism differently.

 Instead, use your power and voice to leave things better than you've found them.
 Look underneath the surface, ask better questions and challenge the systems and environment you're in to produce better behaviour.